 This evening I’ve been asked to speak about the Chakrasamvara system of anuttarayoga tantra, the highest class of tantra practice.
 And although I certainly am not an accomplished practitioner of this system by any means, I’ve received some teachings on it from my teachers.
-So what I’d like to present is based on a discourse by His Holiness the Dalai Lama on Tsongkhapa’s commentary to the abbreviated tantra of Chakrasamvara called The Complete Elucidation of the Hidden Meanings (sBas-don kun-gsal) and also a discourse on the text, by one of His Holiness’s teachers, Tsenzhab Serkong Rinpoche, on the generation stage of the Luipa lineage of Chakrasamvara (Grub-chen Lu-i pa’i lugs-kyi dpal ‘khor-lo sdom pa’i bskyed-rim he-ru-ka’i zhal-lung) written by a great Tibetan master called Akhu Sherab-gyatso (A-khu Shes-rab rgya-mtsho).
+So what I’d like to present is based on a discourse by His Holiness the Dalai Lama on Tsongkhapa’s commentary to the abbreviated tantra of Chakrasamvara called The Complete Elucidation of the Hidden Meanings (sBas-don kun-gsal) and also a discourse on the text, by one of His Holiness’s teachers, Tsenshap Serkong Rinpoche, on the generation stage of the Luipa lineage of Chakrasamvara (Grub-chen Lu-i pa’i lugs-kyi dpal ‘khor-lo sdom pa’i bskyed-rim he-ru-ka’i zhal-lung) written by a great Tibetan master called Akhu Sherab-gyatso (A-khu Shes-rab rgya-mtsho).
 So what I’m explaining is based on that.

 Why Should We Practice Tantra?

 In general, when we want to learn something about tantra, it’s very important to examine why.
 Why do we want to know more about this?
 Why do we want to practice it?
 And as we went through in setting our motivation for this lecture, the main reason needs to be compassion, our deep concern for others, and our very, very strong bodhichitta wish to achieve not only better rebirths but, beyond that, liberation from uncontrollably recurring rebirth and, beyond that, the enlightened state of a Buddha to be able to help others as much as possible to also gain liberation and enlightenment.